dci-student-jordan/php-Stammdatenverwaltung/README.md

 Admins can also manage users.

-To test make sure you have php, mysql and a local server installed (with for example xammp), run the wohnungen.sql to create and populate the database and log in as bobby.blue@buddy, pw bgt56789.
+To test you can simply run "docker compose up --build" and visit [localhost:8080](http://localhost:8080).
+Else make sure you have php, mysql and a local server installed (with for with example xampp), run the wohnungen.sql to create and populate the database and log in as bobby.blue@buddy, pw bgt56789.